Jeonkwan/less-vision-reality/README.md

 ## Features
 - Automated Ansible playbook (`ansible/site.yml`) that renders Xray configuration and applies Docker Compose updates.
 - Continuous integration workflow that validates Ansible syntax for pull requests.
-- Manually triggered credentials workflow that produces fresh UUID, short IDs, and Xray Reality key pairs for operators.
+- Credentials workflow that can be triggered manually or automatically during pull requests to produce fresh UUID, short IDs, and Xray Reality key pairs for operators.

 ## Generating Reality Credentials
 Use the **Generate Xray Credentials** workflow whenever you need disposable identifiers for a new deployment:

 1. Navigate to **Actions → Generate Xray Credentials** in GitHub.
-2. Press **Run workflow**, leave the inputs empty, and confirm.
+2. Press **Run workflow**, provide a short description in the **Run label** input (this text appears in the job title), and confirm.
 3. Open the workflow run and expand the single job.
 4. Copy the values from the step summary or grouped log output.
 5. Store the UUID, short IDs, and key pair securely (for example in your inventory variables or secrets manager).

 The workflow uses the official `ghcr.io/xtls/xray-core` container image to execute `xray` CLI helpers.
+The same core steps execute automatically for pull requests—those runs are labelled **Generate credentials (PR check run …)** so they stand out from manual executions.
 No artifacts are saved; outputs only appear in the job log and step summary for easy copy/paste.

 ## Ansible Usage
 1. Review or edit default variables in `ansible/group_vars/all.yml`.